-Always focus on your most relevant skills
+Always focus on your most relevant skills.

 Why are hard skills so important?

 Hard skills are everything you need to be able to successfully carry out the daily tasks and responsibilities expected from you in your role.
-Like, it’s very unlikely you will land that role as a graphic designer unless you know how to use editing software, trained to be creative and can draw a basic straight line.
+For example, it’s very unlikely you will land that role as a graphic designer unless you know how to use editing software, trained to be creative and can draw a basic straight line.
 Just like becoming a graphic designer, you need to have a certain level of proficiency in your profession to completely perform the tasks on the job.